Probate case study

 Probate and Inheritance Tax

 In England and Wales, Inheritance Tax (IHT) typically has to be paid when an individual’s estate (their property, finances and belongings) is worth more than £325,000 when they die.

 Our probate specialists can take full responsibility for obtaining the grant of probate and dealing with the legal, tax, property and estate administration on your behalf.

-In England and Wales, inheritance tax typically has to be paid when an individual’s estate (their property, finances and belongings) is worth more than £325,000 when they died.
+In England and Wales, Inheritance Tax typically has to be paid when an individual’s estate (their property, finances and belongings) is worth more than £325,000 at the time of their death.